Global convergence of adaptive least-squares finite element methods for nonlinear PDEs

 For the sake of a concise presentation, we only state the results and refer to the Appendices~\ref{app:balanced_weighting}--\ref{app:split_weighting} for the detailed proofs.
-The mappings and norms with alternative weightings are indicated by a tilde in order to distinguish them from the rest of the paper.
-With a little abuse of notation, they denote different mappings and norms in the following subsections depending on the choice of the weighting.
-In comparison with the emphasized-gradient weighting from Section~\ref{sec:Zarantonello_least_squares}, all presented alternative weightings in this section exhibit inferior constants in the sense that they scale worse with respect to the problem-dependent constants \(\Lambda_1, \Lambda_2 > 0\) and thus tend to lead to a smaller damping parameter \(\widetilde{\delta}_{\textup{LS}}\).
+In comparison with the emphasized-gradient weighting from Section~\ref{sec:Zarantonello_least_squares}, all presented alternative weightings in this section exhibit inferior constants in the sense that they scale worse with respect to the problem-dependent constants \(\Lambda_1, \Lambda_2 > 0\) from~\eqref{assum:ellipticity} and~\eqref{assum:boudedness} and thus tend to lead to a smaller damping parameter \(\widetilde{\delta}_{\textup{LS}}\).
 From a theoretical perspective, the former appears to be the most favorable choice among the four considered weightings; see Section~\ref{sec:applications} for a numerical comparison.